rayguan97/rayguan97.github.io/_publications/2023-10-24-hallusion.md

 permalink: /publication/2023-10-24-hallusion
 excerpt: 'Large language models (LLMs), after being aligned with vision models and integrated into vision-language models (VLMs), can bring impressive improvement in image reasoning tasks.
 This was shown by the recently released GPT-4V(ison), LLaVA-1.5, etc. However, the strong language prior in these SOTA LVLMs can be a double-edged sword: they may ignore the image context and solely rely on the (even contradictory) language prior for reasoning.
 In contrast, the vision modules in VLMs are weaker than LLMs and may result in misleading visual representations, which are then translated to confident mistakes by LLMs.
 To study these two types of VLM mistakes, i.e., language hallucination and visual illusion, we curated HallusionBench, an image-context reasoning benchmark that is still challenging to even GPT-4V and LLaVA-1.5.
 We provide a detailed analysis of examples in HallusionBench, which sheds novel insights on the illusion or hallucination of VLMs and how to improve them in the future.
 The benchmark and codebase will be released.'
 date: 2023-10-24
-venue: 'Winter Conference on Applications of Computer Vision'
+venue: 'The 2024 Conference on Computer Vision and Pattern Recognition'
-short: 'WACV'
+short: 'CVPR'
 paperurl: 'https://arxiv.org/abs/2310.14566'
 teaser: '../images/hallusion_teaser.png'
 authors: "<b>Tianrui Guan*</b>, Fuxiao Liu*, Xiyang Wu, Ruiqi Xian, Zongxia Li, Xiaoyu Liu, Xijun Wang, Lichang Chen, Furong Huang, Yaser Yacoob, Dinesh Manocha, Tianyi Zhou"